-In gratitude for his remarkable lifetime of service to Winthrop and the communities it serves, John F. Collins, President and CEO of Winthrop, and Charles M. Strain, Chairman of the Board of Directors, were pleased to present longtime Board of Directors member, Richard A. Newhouse, Jr., with the Winthrop-University Hospital Lifetime Achievement Award on June 10, 2014.
+In gratitude for his remarkable lifetime of service to NYU Winthrop and the communities it serves, John F. Collins, President and CEO of NYU Winthrop, and Charles M. Strain, Chairman of the Board of Directors, were pleased to present longtime Board of Directors member, Richard A. Newhouse, Jr., with the NYU Winthrop Hospital Lifetime Achievement Award on June 10, 2014.

-Mr. Newhouse's association with Winthrop predates his Board service, however.
-He was born at Winthrop, then known as Nassau Hospital, in 1942.
+Mr. Newhouse's association with NYU Winthrop predates his Board service, however.
+He was born at NYU Winthrop, then known as Nassau Hospital, in 1942.

 "I have strong feeling and love for the Hospital," said Mr. Newhouse recently.